GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-security-controls.md

 ### Related Controls: AC‑2, AC‑2(1), AC‑3, AC‑5, AC‑6, AC‑6(5), AC‑6(10), AC‑7, AC‑9, AC‑19, AC‑20(3), IA‑2, IA‑2(1), IA‑2(2), IA‑2(11), IA‑4, IA‑5, IA‑5(1), IA‑5(6), IA‑5(7), IA‑5(13), IA‑6, IA‑8

+### Violations
+- L: Cloud Audit Logging should be configured properly across all services and all users from a project
+- H: Cloud Storage buckets should not be anonymously or publicly accessible
+- H: Datasets should not be publicly accessible by anyone on the internet

 ## 0030,AC-2(1),,,,,,,,,Account Management | Automated System Account Management
 TBS